-In November of 2013, we selected 20 new Fellows from a pool of qualified applicants currently teaching in District of Columbia Public Schools (DCPS) and D.C. public charter schools.
-The Fellowship program will run from January through December 2014.
-It will include local and national school visits, workshops, seminars, guest speakers, and technology demonstrations.
-Fellows will design and lead their blended learning pilot programs in summer school and expand them in their classrooms and schools in the 2014-2015 school year.
+In 2015, 18 to 22 new Fellows will be selected from a pool of qualified applicants currently teaching in District of Columbia Public Schools (DCPS) and D.C. public charter schools.
+The Fellowship program will run from January through December 2015 and will include local and national school visits, workshops, seminars, guest speakers, and technology demonstrations.
+Fellows will design and lead personalized learning pilot programs during the summer and expand them in their classrooms and schools in the 2015-16 school year.

 For more details on the Education Innovation Fellowship, please click here